VideosWorks/imgui-ffmpeg-opengl/README.md

 #miniDart (current version: 0.9.2 for Windows + binary for LinuxMint, devel 0.9.3 including multi-viewports)
 Video analysis software for team sports coaches (handball, but not only)

 This is a demo version of the **miniDart** software.
 It is not complete, and probably has some bugs.
-Some of the features are still missing, and should be implemented by end 2018.
+Some of the features are still missing, and should be implemented progressively.

 **IMPORTANT: Framework for this project**